mnielsen/notes-on-writing/notes_on_writing.md

 > Jake would very much like to eat lunch.

-Unfortunately, "very" is so generic that gains in intensity due to its use are often offset by the dilution caused by using an extra word.
+Unfortunately, "very" is so generic that any such gains in intensity are often lost due to the dilution caused by using an extra word.
 It's rarely worth the tradeoff.
-The best that can be said is that if used _very_ sparingly, the rareness of the occurrence may serve as a sign to the reader that the writer really does mean business.
+The best that can be said is that if used _very_ sparingly, the rareness of the occurrence may serve as a sign to the reader that the writer means business.

 In the first two sentences above the word "very" can be omitted with little loss.
 If "very" is essential to the sentence, then its work